enzesi/Quadris/README.md

 Instructions

-A game of Quadris consists of a board, 11 columns wide and 15 rows high.
+A game of tetris consists of a board, 11 columns wide and 15 rows high.
 Blocks consisting of four cells (tetrominoes) appear at the top of the screen, and you must drop them onto the board so as not to leave any gaps.
 Once an entire row has been filled, it disappears, and the blocks above move down by one unit.